-But there are also “router NAS” options where a USB-enabled Wi-Fi broadcaster can work as a mini NAS server — that’s a Wi-Fi router with USB storage.
-All you need is an external drive and your router will also work as a file-sharing server, a media server, or even more.
+But there are also "router NAS" options where a USB-enabled Wi-Fi broadcaster can work as a mini NAS server -- that's when a Wi-Fi router hosts a USB drive to provide storage for the entire network.

 So, if you want to dabble into network-attached storage, a good Wi-Fi router is the best way to start before a real NAS server.

-This post includes the performance chart of most USB-enabled routers and the current best 14 candidates for the network file-sharing job.
+This post includes the performance chart of most USB-enabled routers and the current best 10 candidates for the network file-sharing job.

-Dong’s note: I first published this post on October 29, 2020, and updated it on June 29, 2022, to add more options and relevant information.
+Dong's note: I first published this post on October 29, 2020, and updated it on February 18, 2023, to add more options and relevant information.

 Table of Contents